 So how much will adapting a VoIP system cost you?
 It can be tough to know for sure, thanks to factors like which features you'll need and which vendor is best for you.
 Based on the typical price ranges for the top six cloud-based phone systems, we estimate it'll cost between $20 and $30 per user, per month.

 Granted, this is just a rough estimation: Stripped-down services may be cheaper, while feature-rich ones may cost more.
-RingCentral’s a popular option, with services costing between $19.99 and $49.99 per user per month, but Nextiva comes with a wider range of between $17.95 and $52.95.
+8×8 and RingCentral are popular options, with Ringcentral's services costing between $19.99 and $49.99 per user per month, but Nextiva comes with a wider range of between $17.95 and $52.95.

 46% of illegal calls rely on VoIP technology